Are You Getting Married?

 If you are unable to wait the three days and need your license issued immediately, both parties must apply for their marriage license at the Town Clerk's Office, then they must apply for a waiver at a probate or district court.
-After a hearing, the court may issue a certificate allowing the marriage license to be issued (which must be brought back to the Town Clerk), who will then issue your marriage license.
-At that point, the marriage may then performed without delay.
+After a quick hearing, the court may issue a certificate allowing the marriage license to be issued (which must be brought back to the Town Clerk), who will then issue your marriage license.
+At that point, the marriage may then be performed without delay.

 - Orleans District Courthouse: 508-255-4700, ext.
 4